 Tips for preparing and serving food

-Requirement on social distancing at venues serving food or alcohol
+Distance requirements at venues serving food

 Requirement on contact details registration

-Venues serving food or alcohol should register contact details provided the guests agree to this.
+Venues serving food or alcohol should register contact details provided the guest agrees to this.
 The information will allow the municipality to get in touch with you in the event of contact tracing.
 The required information includes telephone number, date and time of your visit and if possible, where you were seated.
 The venue should inform what the contact details is to be used for.
 The information must be deleted after 14 days.